-We have audited the financial statements and the related notes of the Wisconsin Lottery as of and for the years ended June 30, 2021, and June 30, 2020, and have issued our report thereon dated June 22, 2022.
+We have audited the financial statements and the related notes of the Wisconsin Lottery, administered by the State of Wisconsin Department of Revenue (DOR), as of and for the years ended June 30, 2022, and June 30, 2021, and have issued our report thereon dated June 27, 2023.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, which is issued by the Comptroller General of the United States.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-Management of the Department of Revenue and the Wisconsin Lottery are responsible for establishing and maintaining effective internal control over financial reporting (internal control).
-In planning and performing our audits of the financial statements, we considered the Department of Revenue's and the Wisconsin Lottery's internal control as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Department of Revenue's and the Wisconsin Lottery's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Department of Revenue's and the Wisconsin Lottery's internal control.
+Management is responsible for establishing and maintaining effective internal control over financial reporting (internal control).
+In planning and performing our audits of the financial statements, we considered DOR's internal control as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DOR's internal control.
+Accordingly, we do not express an opinion on the effectiveness of DOR's internal control.